ExpediaGroup/xap-java-sdk/ARCHITECTURE.md

 # Modules

 The project is organized into several modules, each serving a specific purpose.
 The main modules include:
+* Root Module: The root of the repository.
+* Generator Module: Located at the `generator` directory.
+* Build-Logic Module: Located at the `buildSrc` directory.
+* XAP SDK Module: Located at the `xap-sdk` directory.

 ## Root Module